fiatinsight/synapse_content/README.md

 end
 ```

-Content blocks also require a `block_type` value that can be set to `text`, `image`, or `buttons`.
+Content blocks require a `block_type` value that can be set to `text`, `image`, `buttons` or `script`.
 The type of block determines what fields are made available to utilize.
 Content blocks with images use Active Storage to store and process image files.

-> Note: More block types will be forthcoming.
+> Note: More block types will likely be added.

 ### Authors

-Authors can be created and associated with articles.
+> Note: This is a stub and not currently enabled.

 > TODO: Extend the `Author` class to accommodate more information, and to associate with other main app classes, like `User`.